kivy/kivy-ios/docs/proposals/01-pyproject-kivy-spec.md

 10. Declares `[project].requires-python` incompatible with `[tool.kivy.ios.python].version`.
 11. Sets `[tool.kivy.ios].deployment_target` lower than the minimum iOS version supported by the selected `Python.xcframework` (verified at lock time; the xcframework metadata declares its floor; e.g. Python 3.15 requires iOS 13.0+).
 12. Sets `[tool.kivy.ios].find_links` entries that are absolute paths, empty, or paths that escape the project directory.
+13. Sets `[tool.kivy.ios].simulator_archs` to a non-list, a list containing non-strings, an empty list, or a list containing any value other than `"arm64"` / `"x86_64"`.

 Validation errors are printed with the offending line number (TOML parsers expose this) and a remediation hint.